 Contributing to TransCelerate’s ability to achieve these goals are our Strategic Priorities:

-Improve the patient experience by decreasing patient burden, enabling a better-informed patient and improving clinical research awareness, study participation and engagement.Related Challenges
+Improve the patient and site experience by decreasing burden, enabling a better-informed patient and improving clinical research awareness, participation & engagement.Related Challenges for Patients:

 - Role and impact of clinical research is not broadly known and misconceptions surrounding clinical research persist.